The busiest airports in the world are major connecting hubs for travellers from around the globe.

 It consists of four active terminals (T2-T4).
 Three of them are dedicated to the three major alliances and the fourth-- to British Airways.

-The most common international routes from LHR are to and from New York- JFK, Dubai International Airport and Dublin.
+The most common international routes are to and from New York- JFK, Dubai International Airport and Dublin.

-We hope these super-high-speed trains will help more passengers in avoiding a missed flight.
+Hopefully these super-high-speed trains will help more passengers avoid missing a flight.

 Paris CDG is the second largest international airport in Europe after London Heathrow and in light of Brexit, it is expected to become the busiest airport in the EU.
-The airport accommodated nearly 72 million passenger arrivals and departures in 2018.
+The airport accommodated 76 million passenger arrivals and departures in 2019.

 Paris Charles de Gaulle, France’s largest airport, was built in an avant-garde style in the 1960s and 70s and consists of 3 terminals.
 They host flights departing and arriving from six different continents.